ilanschnell/bsdiff4/README.rst

 In addition to the two functions (diff and patch) cx_bsdiff provides, this package includes:
   * an interface to the BSDIFF4-format
-  * command line interfaces: bsdiff4 ans bspatch4
+  * command line interfaces: bsdiff4 and bspatch4
   * tests